steemit/devportal/_tutorials-recipes/using-hivemind.md

 Hive is a "consensus interpretation" layer for the Steem blockchain, maintaining the state of social features such as post feeds, follows, and communities.
 Written in Python, it synchronizes an SQL database with chain state, providing developers with a more flexible/extensible alternative to the raw steemd API.
 This means that you can bypass steemd and access data in a more traditional way, for example, with SQL.
 But you can't use SQL on steemd.
 So Hivemind solves that problem.
 Hive does not support any queries to do with wallets, orders, escrow, keys, recovery, or account history.

-A good source of additional information on hive and how to use it can be found in [this Steemit article](https://steemit.com/hivemind/@inertia/hivemind-queries) by @inertia
+A good source of additional information on hive and how to use it can be found in [this Steemit article](https://steemit.com/hivemind/@inertia/hivemind-queries) by @inertia.

 #### Supported API functionality: